 - Capturing and increasing the ambient background sounds that are all around you partially masks your tinnitus and makes it less likely your brain (and therefore you) will focus on the tinnitus.

-- Linked to the above, because there is now sound activity taking place all the time your brain or auditory processing systems are not as likely to create a tinnitus sound to fill the vacuum.
+- Now sound activity is taking place all the time your brain or auditory processing systems are not as likely to create a tinnitus sound to fill the vacuum.

 - Improving your ability to hear and communicate effectively with others will improve your overall quality of life and reduce stress thus removing another potential trigger for your tinnitus.